 A large number of people in North Texas are now working from home with social distancing in place, and some of those people may have a hard time transitioning.
-One of our mommy bloggers worked at home previously before going back to office life, and she has some tips for you on how to make the best of it.
+This mommy blogger worked at home previously before going back to office life, and she has some tips for you on how to make the best of it.

 Before then I worked full-time, and for a while I’d been a stay-at-home parent.
 While both of these were difficult in their different way, I can say working at home was the hardest for me.
 I constantly felt like I was failing my job, my home, or (on most days) both at the same time.